cnagda/id-pirated-vid/README.md

 optional arguments:
-  -h, --help         show this help message and exit --frames           match frames instead of scenes; slower but more accurate --picture          additionally looks for picture-in-picture attacks (subimage must share exactly one corner with outer image to be detected)
+  -h, --help         show this help message and exit --frames           match frames instead of scenes; slower but more accurate --subimage         additionally looks for a sugimage that shares exactly one
-  -shortestmatch SM  minimum length of matching video clip (in seconds)
+                     corner (such as a picture-in-picture attack) -shortestmatch SM  minimum length of matching video clip (in seconds)
 ```